arpa2/steamworks/docs/pulleyscript/concepts.md

 A few secondary concepts are also of interest:

--   *Guards*, to ensure the presence of variables in records, partitions or outputs
+-   *Guards*, to ensure the presence of variables in tuples, partitions or outputs

     -   *Implicit Guards* are derived by the compiler

-    -   *Explicit Guards* are added to the records, partitions, outputs defined by a rule
+    -   *Explicit Guards* are added to the tuples, partitions, outputs defined by a rule

--   *Weight*, to set the weight or record multiplier for generator, condition or driver
+-   *Weight*, to set the weight or tuple multiplier for generator, condition or driver

 Connecting dots